 Many of the big issues we face can only be properly tackled together.
 That’s why, since 2016, Aviva and the British Red Cross (BRC) have created a strong strategic partnership to build more resilient global communities.
-This is bringing benefits to our organisations, our customers and the global communities we support.
+Over the last six years, our partnership has brought benefits to our organisations, our customers and the global communities we support.

-Additionally, in the UK the donation is enabling the British Red Cross to continue to support those most vulnerable shielding at home and coming out of hospital, ensuring they are safe and working with hospitals to ease the pressure.
-It is also expanding our existing support for the British Red Cross Community Reserve Volunteer (CRV) programme – something that's more important than ever.
+Additionally, in the UK the donation has enabled the British Red Cross to continue to support those most vulnerable who were shielding at home and coming out of hospital, ensuring they were safe and working with hospitals to ease the pressure.
+It also expanded our existing support for the British Red Cross community reserve volunteer (CRV) programme – something that's more important than ever.

-Outside of the UK, funds will be used to support the most urgent and impactful activity across the global Red Cross movement, with the support of Aviva teams in these locations.
+Outside of the UK, funds were used to support the most urgent and impactful activity across the global Red Cross movement, with the support of Aviva teams in these locations.

 *The Aviva Foundation is administered by Charities Trust under charity registration number 327489.

 At Aviva, we understand just how traumatic events like fires and floods can be.
 We want to go beyond simply paying out claims to fix any damage in the aftermath.
 We also want to help our customers and their communities prepare for and respond quickly to such crises when they happen.
 As far as possible we want to help limit or prevent damage from happening in the first place.
 The Building Resilience Together programme in partnership with the British Red Cross and Groundwork allows us to do just that.

 Building Resilience Together is a pilot programme that aims to set up community resilience hubs across the UK.
 These hubs will help people to get involved with effective emergency planning, response and recovery in the face of developing climate emergencies.
 The hubs will be recognised local centres with the goal of building local preparedness and resilience.